St Mary's Catholic Primary School

 Topic work runs in line with the Literacy theme and covers all EYFS areas of learning.

-Literacy key texts for Spring 2
+Literacy key texts for Summer 2

 Phonics tips and support for parents: